Give to the new Community Resilience Fund to support our community as we rebuild and recover from COVID-19. DONATE NOW

 Supporting initiatives for refugee communities

 The Refugee Community Grant Fund supports initiatives and organizations that benefit this community in Omaha.
-Currently, the Omaha Community Foundation is in partnership with an advisory board to aid in funding decisions, however, in the coming months this board will transition to an all resident-led decision making group.
-The committee will be comprised of representatives from refugee populations who understand what investments will be most impactful in addressing the needs of their community.
+The Omaha Community Foundation is in partnership with an advisory board to aid in funding decisions.
+However, this committee will transition to being led by individuals who identify as current or former refugees in the coming months.
+In addition, the committee representatives will have a deep understanding of what investments will be most impactful in addressing the needs of their community.

 Funding priorities include, but are not limited to:

 Applications that demonstrate collaboration among multiple organizations are encouraged.
-Refugee representation (among clients served, management, staff, and board members) is considered during the decision making process.
+We strongly consider Refugee representation (among clients served, management, staff, and board members) as part of the decision-making process.

-Applicants must be a public, tax-exempt organization as defined by Section 501(c)(3) of the Internal Revenue Code, OR working with a 501(c)(3) fiscal agent who can receive funds on your behalf.
+Applicants must be public, tax-exempt organizations as defined by Section 501(c)(3) of the Internal Revenue Code, OR working with a 501(c)(3) fiscal agent who can receive funds on your behalf.

 Previous grant recipients may apply again if their final report was submitted to the Omaha Community Foundation.